af/shamus/README.md

 ### task objects

 * `command` - The command to run when a matched file changes
-* `fileMatcher` - A regular expression string that matches files that, when they change, trigger the task run
+* `fileMatcher` - A regular expression string to match files that, when they change, trigger the task run.
+The default value matches nothing.
 * `parser` - (optional) How to parse the output of the task, and determine whether it succeeded or failed.
 See the Parsers section below.
 * `name` - (optional) The name of the task, as displayed in the shamus app.